stephengold/Minie/README.md

 The number of iterations for each solver is stored in the body's configuration object.
-When simulating collisions, you can improve accuracy by increasing the number of position-solver iterations:
+When simulating collisions, you can often improve accuracy by increasing the number of position-solver iterations:

     SoftBodyConfig config = softBody.getSoftConfig();
-    config.setPositionIterations(numIterations);  // default = 1
+    config.setPositionIterations(numIterations);  // default=1

 ### Stiffness coefficients